 Halcrow did not consider this program to be prudent or efficient.
 Halcrow considered a more balanced approach to replacement should be adopted, striking a balance between asset performance and cost.
 Further, a separately tendered, long term framework contract would introduce economies of scale through reduced procurement costs and lower unit costs due to the surety of work.
-However, Halcrow did not adjust QUU's cost estimates as it is legacy program.
+However, Halcrow did not originally adjust QUU's cost estimates as it is legacy program.

-The Authority accepts Halcrow's view that the program is not prudent or particularly efficient but takes a different view on the adjustments to be applied.
+In the Draft Report, the Authority accepted Halcrow's view that the program is not prudent or particularly efficient but takes a different view on the adjustments to be applied.
 As stated in previous reviews, the Authority does not consider that legacy projects should be immune from adjustment.
 As only prudent and efficient capital expenditure should be included in the MAR, the Authority has applied a 5% adjustment to the 2012-13 costs to reflect the inefficiencies identified by Halcrow.

-This results in a reduction of \$200,500 in the project costs to \$3.89 million.
+This resulted in a reduction of \$210,000 in the project costs to \$3.89 million in the Authority's Draft Report.